ZW-xjtlu/m6ALogisticModel/README.md

 Model selection and inference
 -----------------------------

--   Run the following commands, you will find results after some running times.
+-   Run the following commands, you will find the results saved under `save_dir` after some running times.
 -   You could make this process much more efficient with reduced `MCMC_interations` number and reduced instance numbers in your matrix.

 ``` r